enewe101/iterable_queue/README.md

 and signalling necessary to tell the difference between being temporarily empty, and being empty with no new work coming.
-Because the `IterableQueue` knows when no new work is coming, it can be treated like an iterator on the consumer end, stopping iteration naturally when all work is complete.
+Because the `IterableQueue` knows when no new work is coming, it can be treated like an iterable on the consumer end, stopping iteration naturally when all work is complete.

 Producers use the queue much like a `multiprocessing.Queue`, but with one